amansingh427/resumes/README.md

-# Aman Singh's resume
+# Aman Singh's resume and CV

-Latex repository for my resume.
+Latex repository for my resume and CV